Git10Shikhar/Self-Driving-Cars-Steering-Controller/README.md

 # Self-Driving-Cars
-Code for changing the steering angle in case of auto driving carS.
+Code for changing the steering angle in case of auto driving cars.